You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 Vivarium Preference

-Pumice Rock has a unique feature in its ability to float above water for a period of time.
+Pumice Rock has a unique feature in its ability to float above water for some time.

 The inevitable fact about that is at some point the stone will eventually become waterlogged.